objectbox/objectbox-dart/dev-doc/updating-examples.md

 # Updating Flutter examples

+First, make sure to switch your Flutter SDK to the lowest version the ObjectBox packages support (see pubspec.yaml files).

-In the example directory delete the platform specific directories.
+Then, in the example directory delete the platform-specific directories.

-Then run `flutter create --platforms=android,ios,linux,macos,windows .` to re-create these files.
+Then, run `flutter create --platforms=android,ios,linux,macos,windows .` to re-create these files.

-- Remove the created default test.
+Then, remove the created default test files and manually review the changes and commit what's necessary.

 Check changes do not break the example in any way, make additional changes as required.